filecoin-project/eudico/chain/consensus/tendermint/README.md

 ### Tendermint

+This section describes how to work with Tendermint using the github repo.
 ```
 git clone https://github.com/tendermint/tendermint.git
 cd tendermint
 ```

 We don't recommend running the Tendermint code from `master` branch.
-Instead, use the last stable version:
+Instead, use the last stable version (at the moment of writing, we recommend version `0.35.1`):
 ```
 git checkout $(git describe --tags `git rev-list --tags --max-count=1`)
 ```